 In 2012/2013 Alex “Chumpy” Pullin created history, becoming the first Australian winter sports athlete to defend a World Championship title.
 Chumpy also won his second World Cup overall title after claiming four World Cup medals, which included two victories.
 In 2013 Pullin was awarded Athlete of the Year by Ski & Snowboard Australia.

 The head-to-head nature of Snowboard Cross racing delivers exciting and sometimes disappointing results for those at the top of their sport.
 At the 2014 Olympic Winter Games in Sochi, Russia, Chumpy exited the competition in the second round of finals and finished in 13th.

 Bouncing back, Pullin had another dominating and successful 2014-2015 season finishing second on the World Cup standings with two podium results in Veysonnaz and La Molina.

 In 2015-2016, the highlight for Chumpy was winning gold at the final World Cup of the season in Baqueira Beret, Spain, joining teammate Belle Brockhoff who won the women's event – marking the first time Australia has won gold in ladies and men at a major competition.

 Opening his 2016/17 international campaign in December 2016, Chumpy took bronze in Montafon, Austria and went on to win the Feldberg World Cup in Germany, bronze in the 2017 Sierra Nevada World Championships and finished off with another bronze in Veysonnaz, Switzerland - Australia’s 40th winter medal in the season across all the snow sports.

-Pullin opened his 2017/18 campaign started in the best possible way for Pullin, with a double gold at the season's first World Cup in Argentina in September.
+Pullin opened his 2017/18 campaign started in the best possible way for Pullin, with a double gold at the season's opening World Cups in Argentina in September.
 One more podium outcome was also achieved in Cervinia, Italy, before Christmas.

 Q & A